AdobeDocs/acrobat-services-learn.en/help/usecases/FinanceWorkflowsJava.md

 >
 > In your production environment, do not save the private keys in version control.
 Always use a secret vault or a key injection service to prevent unauthorized use of credentials.

-Now that your Spring Boot application is configured, you can proceed with processing the PDFs and generating reports for customers.
+Now that your [!DNL Spring Boot] application is configured, you can proceed with processing the PDFs and generating reports for customers.

 ## Submitting the report data